This is the third in a series of three articles for Life Science ventures competing against the dominant big companies

 There are two cases I’ve experienced this directly.
 In both cases a new competitor product version came out in response to our sales success.
 The new versions from competitors had identical features, even to the same colour and style.
 Internally there was a lot of angry and reactionary discussions.
 But that is a waste of energy.
 Acknowledge it and move on.
 Be content with “imitation is the best source of flattery” and then get on with your agile development to create the next version, or use the tactics and advantages you to outcompete the big players again (hint there are three I’ve already blogged about here) and watch them try to keep up with you.

 It makes business sense to create a smarter life science website, providing you with the competitive edge your business needs.
 Does this sound interesting?

-Fortunately, Life Science and highly technical niche businesses like yours can build a competitive edge by combining growth goals with a thoughtfully planned and optimised website.
-Your primary marketing platform.
-Together with the latest strategic content marketing strategies which will enable you to connect with your audience in an intelligent and relationship-building way.
+Fortunately, Life Science and highly technical science businesses like yours can build a competitive edge.
+A lead driving website together with the latest strategic content marketing.
 Download your FREE 40-page eGuide now.